 When purchasing a pair of Lively rechargeable hearing aids, you will receive a charging case at no extra cost.
 You also have the option to buy an additional one for $250 as a backup if needed.

 Compared to other leading rechargeable devices, Lively falls in the middle of the price range.
-You'll find more expensive, top-tier options with advanced features from providers like Audicus and Signia, and less costly budget options from companies such as MDHearingAid.
+You'll find more expensive, top-tier options with advanced features in our Audicus review and Signia review, and less costly budget options from companies such as MDHearingAid.
 Below is an at-a-glance breakdown of these comparisons:

 |Brand||Prices Starting At*||Rechargeable?||Battery Life||Warranty|